Alumni donate $2 million to The Evergreen State College

 Hennessey added, “I am honored not only to be a part of Evergreen’s history, but to help ensure its vibrant future by inspiring others to join me.”

-Holz and Hennessey also serve on the Evergreen foundation’s board of governors.
+Holz and Hennessey both serve on the Evergreen foundation’s board of governors.

 Comments